CrazyTeaMajor/zhitao-cheng.github.io/_pages/about.md

 - Key R&D Program of Chongqing, Study of postoperative delirium
 	- Using preoperative and postoperative patient information, deep learning methods are used to predict postoperative delirium and various prognosis related conditions.
 - University of Electronic Science and Technology of China (202210614179Y), Light sailor: an laser powered spacecraft for interplanetary travelling.
 	- The lightsail spacecraft is designed, and the reinforcement learning is used to control the navigation trajectory and the lightsail attitude, and the simulation experiment is experiment in computer using Python.
+Final paper can be downloaded [here](https://github.com/CrazyTeaMajor/zhitao-cheng.github.io/blob/master/files/Light-sailor.pdf)

 Interests
 ====